Quantum marginals, faces, and coatoms: Lattices Associated with a Space of Hermitian Matrices

 \section{Lattices Associated with a Space of Hermitian Matrices}

-The projection of the state space $\cD(\cA)$ of the $\ast$-algebra $\cA$ onto a space of hermitian matrices is the joint numerical range $\cW$ (up to a linear isomorphism).
-We discuss the exposed faces and normal cones of $\cW$, and the dual spectrahedron.
-We summarize relevant lattice isomorphisms in Figure~\ref{fig:CD} and explain an experimental approach to the coatoms of the lattice of exposed faces of $\cW$ in Remark~\ref{ref:experi}.
+The projection of the state space $\cD(\cA)$ of the $\ast$-algebra $\cA$ onto a space of hermitian matrices is the joint numerical range (up to a linear isomorphism), which we denote by $\cW$.
+We discuss the exposed faces and normal cones of $\cW$ and of its dual spectrahedron.
+We use the lattice isomorphisms of Figure~\ref{fig:CD} to describe the experimental approach to the coatoms of the lattice of exposed faces of $\cW$ in Remark~\ref{ref:experi} at the end of the section.
+We refer to \cite{Rockafellar1970,Schneider2014} regarding convex geometry, and to \cite{AubrunSzarek2017} regarding the convex geometry of quantum states.